apache/apisix/docs/en/latest/stream-proxy.md

 }'
 ```

 With this configuration, APISIX would only forward the request to the upstream service at `192.168.4.10:1995` if and only if the request is sent from `192.168.5.3`.
-See the next section to learn more about matching options.
+See the next section to learn more about filtering options.

 More examples can be found in [test cases](https://github.com/apache/apisix/blob/master/t/stream-node/sanity.t).

-## More route matching options
+## More stream route filtering options

-And we can add more options to match a route.
-Currently stream route configuration supports 3 fields for filtering:
+Currently there are three attributes in stream routes that can be used for filtering requests:

-- server_addr: The address of the APISIX server that accepts the L4 stream connection.
+- `server_addr`: The address of the APISIX server that accepts the L4 stream connection.
-- server_port: The port of the APISIX server that accepts the L4 stream connection.
+- `server_port`: The port of the APISIX server that accepts the L4 stream connection.
-- remote_addr: The address of client from which the request has been made.
+- `remote_addr`: The address of client from which the request has been made.

 Here is an example: